Grounded Relational Inference: Domain Knowledge Driven Explainable Autonomous Driving: Experiments

-The node dynamics is the same as in the synthetic scene for car-following.
-For lane-changing, since we did not have accurate heading information, we adopted 2D point-mass model instead.
-Since the behavior of human drivers is much more complicated than the synthetic agents, we designed reward functions with larger model capacity using neural networks.
+The node dynamics are the same as in the synthetic scene for car-following.
+For lane-changing, since we did not have accurate heading information, we adopted a 2D point-mass model instead.
+Since the behavior of human drivers is much more complicated than the synthetic agents, we designed reward functions with larger model capacities using neural networks.
 In car-following, the reward functions are defined as follows:

 where the features are defined as: